Good customer service: 10 ways to deliver great customer service

 Exceeding expectations means keeping pace with customers.
-That might mean something like an automated response for messaging or email to say "We got your question and we're looking into it."
-Similarly, it means a prompt return phone call to a customer who leaves a message.
+That might entail creating something like an automated response for messaging or email to say, "We got your question and we're looking into it."
+Similarly, it means quickly calling back a customer who leaves a message.
 If they have to call you twice, it's already poor service.

 Customers want fast service.
 That much is clear.
 So how can you meet this expectation?
 There are some ways to boost your response time and create more satisfied customers:

 Invest in agent training.
 Give your agents a customer service training program that truly sets them up for success.
 They should know your products well, have access to a robust knowledge base, and be able to handle difficult customer issues.

 Improve processes that slow things down.
 Getting tickets to the right teams as quickly as possible is key.
 One way to do this is creating a "customer service triage" team to manage each ticket that comes in, especially if you receive a lot of complex questions.

 Get on the phone.
 If an agent keeps going back and forth with a customer or if there are long delays between replies, find a time to give the customer a call.
 Sometimes, this is the quickest way to reach a resolution.